 The term,“number operations“, refers to what you can do with the numbers – add them, subtract them, divide them, etc.

 Start with number sense…

-As an adult, I can visualize 6 dots on a dice or imagine sets of six in groups to make 100.
-I know what combinations of numbers equal six.
+As an adult, I can visualize 6 dots on a dice or imagine sets of six in groups to make 36.
+I can picture what combinations of numbers equal six.

 Children have to “play” with 6 objects and participate in structured kindergarten number activities, like the image on the right, to be able to do this.
 Some adults who struggle with math were not given enough opportunities or time as children to explore math with objects.